SAP-samples/event-driven-integrations-e-bite/03-event-hub/cap/ce-consumer/README.md

 # Cloud Event Consumer

-This is a sample CAP application configure to easily connect to SAP Event Broker for SAP cloud applications.
+This is a sample CAP application configure to easily connect to SAP Cloud Application Event Hub for SAP cloud applications.

-Unfortunately, it is not possible to connect SAP Event Broker to a project running locally.
-The project will need to be deployed to SAP BTP in order to connect to SAP Event Broker.
+Unfortunately, it is not possible to connect SAP Cloud Application Event Hub to a project running locally.
+The project will need to be deployed to SAP BTP in order to connect to SAP Cloud Application Event Hub.

 ## Next Steps